Data-Driven Matrix Recovery via Optimal Shrinkage and Spatially Resolved Singular Vector Denoising under

-Assumptions~(vi) and (vii) encodes the mixed Hölder regularity condition on the matrix \( S \) and the quipped trees $\mathcal T_X$ and $\mathcal T_Y$ have balanced folders, which forms the basis for the theoretical guarantees of $\mathcal{WS}$ established in~\cite{ankenman2018mixed}. \end{remark}
+Assumptions~(vi) and (vii) encode the mixed H\"{o}lder regularity condition on the matrix $S$ with respect to the tree distances defined in~\eqref{eq_tree_d}, and the requirement that the partition trees $\mathcal{T}_X$ and $\mathcal{T}_Y$ are balanced in the sense of~\eqref{eq_balance}, respectively.
+These form the basis for the theoretical guarantees of $\mathcal{WS}$ established in~\cite{ankenman2018mixed}.